 - 1. What do you find most implausible or hard to understand in this story? - 2.
 What do you find most plausible or likely to occur in the future? - 3.
 Find one passage that relates to your life or resonates with you.
 Write down the passage and then explain its relevance for you.
 (Make sure to note the page number.) - 4.
 What is the view of women (the female perspective) in this story?
 How do women relate to the men in the story?
-How is this similar to or different from your experience of how males and females relate? - 5.
-Summarize the story's premise in a few sentences.
+How is this similar to or different from your experience of how males and females relate? - Summarize the story's premise in a few sentences.
+Sample story premises are below; student responses will vary.